Blog>Cost Guides>Cost to prevent flood damage

 Sandbags or flood-barriers

 Sandbags and flood barriers are a simple but effective way to prevent or reduce floodwater entering your home.
-Although they’re not a 100% guarantee, they’re useful for redirecting water away so it doesn’t overwhelm your property.
-For simple defences placed outside your front door, costs are as low as £24.
-However, for more robust options, which are especially useful for those who live by the sea, costs can rise to £180.
+Although they're not a 100% guarantee, they're useful for redirecting water away so it doesn't overwhelm your property.
+For simple defences placed outside your front door, you could be paying out around £5 per sandbag.
+For more robust options, which are especially useful for those who live by the sea, costs will be around £180+.

 Average cost: £100